isislab-unisa/dmason/src/main/java/it/isislab/dmason/sim/field/network/kway/README.md

 ## Usage in your simulation
 You generate the information about the partitioning of the field Network through this code:

-		`NetworkPartition parts_data=PartitionManager.getNetworkPartition(graph_path, graph_parts_path, commID);`
+		`NetworkPartition parts_data=PartitionManager.getNetworkPartition(graph_path, graph_parts_path);`

 The params in input are:

 - graph_path: the path of the graph that will be used in the simulation.
 The formats allowed to describe the graph are edgelist and graph.

 - graph_parts_path: the path of the file describing the partitioning of the graph.
 This file looks like the standard format provided by Metis and by the suite KaHIP; it is named with the convention *.part.k, where k is the number of blocks given as input to the partitioning program.
 This file contains n lines.
-In each line the block ID 					of the corresponding vertex is given, i.e. line i contains the block ID of the vertex i
-					(here the vertices are numbered from 0 to n-1).
+In each line the block ID of the corresponding vertex is given, i.e. line i contains the block ID of the vertex i (here the vertices are numbered from 0 to n-1).
 The block IDs are numbered consecutively from 0 to k-1.
 You can generate this file invoking the method partitioning(), implemented by the classes which represent the algorithms.

-- the community id

 NetworkPartition is an object that stores the following information: